 - Review the LWVUS & LWVMA nonpartisanship policy.

-- Review the following: League positions (LWVUS, LWVMA), the guidelines for the use of the name “League of Women Voters” & the Logo.
+- Review the following: League positions and the guidelines for the use of the name “League of Women Voters” & the Logo.

-- Follow the LWVUS, LWVMA or and other local Leagues on Facebook and Twitter.
+- Follow the LWVUS, LWVMA and other local Leagues on Facebook, Twitter, and Instagram.

 - Become familiar with the communities other Massachusetts Leagues are already serving.

-- Fill out the “Start a League Interest Form” and contact the state office email@example.com or call (617) 523-2999 to let us know you are interested in forming a new League and get help with any questions you may have.
+- Contact the state office firstname.lastname@example.org or call (857) 452-1715 to let us know you are interested in forming a new League and get help with any questions you may have.

 - Refer to the starting a new local League document for more information about the process.